 The default saddle outlines taper rapidly from the sitbone region to the front.
-While this reduces the likelihood of the inner thighs rubbing against the saddle, it may limit sitbone support across the saddle length, resulting in a narrow 'sweet spot'.
+While this reduces the likelihood of the inner thighs rubbing against the saddle, it limits rami support when we rotate our hips to adopt more aggressive postures.

-More gradual tapering can also provide more support for the rami.
-Our article on hip rotation discusses how the resulting V-shaped saddle can be used.
+More gradual tapering results in V-shaped saddles, our article on [ hip rotation ] discusses how this type of saddle should be used.

 The carbon fiber layout of the saddle is adjusted based on rider weight.
 This provides the appropriate amount of saddle flex improving comfort over long distances.